thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 In this tutorial you will begin to learn ROS with Turtlesim, a simplistic robot model and simulator that serves as the _Hello World of ROS_.
 You can read more about turtlesim [here](http://wiki.ros.org/turtlesim) the ROS wiki.

 ## System Requirements
-**ROS+OS:** This tutorial is intended for a system with ROS noetic installed on the Ubuntu 18.04 LTS operating system.
-Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
+**ROS+OS:** This tutorial is intended for a system with ROS Noetic installed on the Ubuntu 20.04 LTS operating system.
+Use the branch selector above for alternate versions of ROS (i.e. - Kinetic, Melodic, etc.).
 Versions of ROS are tied to versions of Ubuntu.

 **Internet:** Your computer must be connected to the internet to proceed.
 Downloading and installing the turtlesim package will only take a few minutes

 ## Disclaimer